msndvlpr/bonial/README.md

 - Add more filtering possibilities for the user when the API supports it.
 - Add offline-first caching strategy with Room.
 - Improve test coverage for all available units/widgets and also edge case.
+- Provide more previews for different UI widgets and layouts.
+- Provide some methods as extension functions for better usability in the project.